kevlar-kt/kevlar/README.md

 ## Flexibility
-Kevlar does not automatically detect a "standard" unsafe environment and gives a 0/1 answer.
+Kevlar does not automatically detect a "standard" unsafe environment and give a 0/1 answer.
 The kind of environment that is acceptable for your app to run in can be configured in each package individually.

 You may be indifferent to some things (e.g. root detection) and very sensitive about others (e.g. app tampering & piracy detection).